Chronopolis-Digital-Preservation/chron-dashboard/README.md

 This can be found at: `registry.gitlab.com/chronopolis/chron-dashboard/dashboard`

-At the moment, you will want to use the `latest` tag.
+At the moment, you will want to use the `master` tag.

 ### Requirements for traditional deployment
 - Java8